selvam85/tensorflow-js-object-detection-npm/README.md

 Learn more details about this project in this [blog post](https://github.com/tensorflow/tfjs/tree/master/tfjs-vis).

 ## Run the project
-This project uses parcel to bundle the package.
+This project uses Parcel build tool to bundle the package.
 Use the below command to run the code, which would open up a browser and display the index.html page.

 It is tested with the latest version of node (v16.9.1) as of 9/20/2021